internalfx/regrid-spec/README.md

 `bucket.initBucket()`

-ReGrid Drivers MUST provied a method to create required tables and indexes.
+ReGrid drivers MUST provied a method to create required tables and indexes.

 ##### Table Names

 Two tables MUST be created for ReGrid to function, the 'files' table and the 'chunks' table.
 Tables MUST be a combination of the `bucketName` followed by an underscore and the table type.
 Given the default `bucketName` of 'fs' the files table MUST be named `fs_files` and the chunks table MUST be named `fs_chunks`

+The driver MUST check whether the tables already exist before creating them.
+If creating the tables fails the driver MUST return an error.

 ##### Indexes